-- How did the composition process for commercial bumpers take place? - Was the spotting process similar for television as it was for film? - Did it depend more on which director you were working with? - Which software packages did you use? - Did you ever compose on Sibelius?
+- How did the composition process for commercial bumpers take place? - Was the spotting process similar for television as it was for film? - O Did it depend more on which director you were working with? - Which software packages did you use? - o Did you ever compose on Sibelius?
 Or write up sketches using it? - Were there any differences or challenges working with any particular broadcasters?

-• Did you need to write new music for the Dinotopia spin-off or could you recycle material from the miniseries?
+- What were the longest and shortest time frames that you ever had to work in? - Did you need to write new music for the Dinotopia spin-off or could you recycle material from the miniseries?